 Should I serve anything other than coffee?

-A great way to take your coffee shop to the next level is to provide your customers with a few different options.
+A great way to take your coffee shop startup to the next level is to provide your customers with a few different options.
 Although they will primarily be visiting your business to get a coffee, giving them a little snack can be great.
-Americans consume more than 10 billion bowls of hot soup each year and you can capitalize on that fact by offering small soup cups and bowls to your customers.
+Americans consume more than 10 billion bowls of hot soup each year, and you can capitalize on that fact by offering small soup cups and bowls to your customers.

 How should I set up the shop environment?